ardalis/SmartEnum/README.md

 }
 ```

-You can take this a step further and use the `ManagerType` and assocaited `BonusSize` property in a parent class like so:
+You can take this a step further and use the `ManagerType` and associated `BonusSize` property in a parent class like so:

 ```csharp
 public class Manager